 My current work is about the history and ongoing significance of aesthetic education—or what Henry James called ‘the appreciation of life itself’.
 What interests me here is the way in which a nineteenth century debate about what it means to become most richly aware of life as such—which was often posed in opposition to various kinds of moral and religious dogmatism—becomes reimagined in the twentieth century and in contemporary life more generally.

 I teach undergraduate papers in Romantic, Victorian, and Modern literature, and on literary theory.
-My graduate teaching includes specialist courses for the M.St in Literature 1900-Present Day, and the M.St in World Literature.
+My graduate teaching includes specialist courses taken by students typically on the M.St 1900-Present Day, World Literatures in English, and American literature.